George Eustis Sr.: Career

 In 1815, he was appointed as private secretary to his uncle, William Eustis, who was then serving as Minister to the Netherlands.
 Having begun studying law while in the Netherlands, Eustis settled in New Orleans, Louisiana, in 1817, completed his studies, and was admitted to the bar.

 A Whig, Eustis served three terms in the Louisiana House of Representatives in the 1820s.
 He was Louisiana Attorney General from 1830 to 1832, and from 1832 to 1834 he was Secretary of State.
 As Secretary of State he helped establish Medical College of Louisiana, which received its charter in 1835.

 From 1838 to 1839, Eustis was a justice of the Louisiana Supreme Court.
 He was a delegate to Louisiana's 1845 constitutional convention, where he secured approval for establishment of the University of Louisiana.
 The university received its charter in 1847, and he was ex officio president of the original board of trustees.

 In 1846, Eustis became the first chief justice of Louisiana Supreme Court, and he served until the court was reorganized in 1852.
+In 1850, the last census of his life, his father owned 10 slaves in New Orleans, two of whom were classified as mulatto.